Multiple Roles and Membership in Organizations

 Member of multiple organizations

-If you're a member of multiple organizations, here's what the menu might look like:
+If you are a member of multiple organizations, here is what the menu might look like:

 To switch to another organization, use the organization menu and select a different organization.